CMS Modified NCD 152 for Prostate Specific Antigen Testing — What Billing Teams Need to Know in 2026

 CPT, HCPCS, and ICD-10 Codes for PSA Testing Under NCD 152

-Go to the NCD 152 policy page and scroll to the quarterly Covered Code Lists section.
-CMS updates these lists quarterly, so the codes in effect on March 7, 2026 may differ from what was billed in prior quarters.
+Go directly to the NCD 152 policy page and scroll to the quarterly Covered Code Lists section.
+CMS updates these lists every quarter.
+The narrative descriptions in those lists are the authoritative source for which codes are in and out of coverage at any given time.

 Get the Full Picture